elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 Ranked ballots work great when it's just for one localized governance, such as mayor or a university student association.
 If it were applied to federal elections we would still not have proportional representation.
 Rather, we would see an amalgamation of parties most closely aligned (vote A if not vote B).
 Ranked voting is strategic voting and minority voters would still be **unrepresented**.

-## RPV Overview
+## FSPR Overview

-Representative Proportional Voting (RPV) is similar to the open-list PR system used in Finland with two caveats being that independent candidates still have a chance and that the huntington-hill method is used to appropriate seats rather than the D'Hondt method.
+FSPR is similar to the open-list PR system used in Finland with two caveats being that independent candidates still have a chance and that the huntington-hill method is used to appropriate seats rather than the D'Hondt method.
 This new system is applicable to provincial/territorial & federal elections.

 Voters will vote for their preferred candidate and if they prefer an independent candidate, they can further rank these independent candidates and rank a party-affiliated candidate last, A run-off is held for votes going towards independent candidates are collapsed until the last independent candidate remains.
 An independent candidates can be elected if they win the First Past the Post manner.
 Otherwise, they are eliminated and the rankings go to party-affiliated candidates that were ranked last.
 The votes going towards each of the remaining party candidates are considered as party votes and are pooled for the region.
 The remaining seats are distributed proportionally based on which districts had the highest percentage support for each party (note that highest percentage support does not necessarily mean the popular vote in that district).